 Meanwhile, if you’re enthusiastic about business, travel, self-employment, and investing, Money Nomad should only increase in value and benefit to you – so join our email list and follow us on Twitter, Facebook, and Pinterest.

-Finally, if you’re ready to start blogging you can make the most of the current iPage hosting deal and setup your blog for $1.99/month.
+Finally, if you’re ready to start blogging you can make the most of the current Bluehost hosting deal and setup your blog for $3.95/month (50% off) and get WordPress installed for free.
 Who knows, in six months you may be earning more from blogging than I am!

 Thanks so much for being a valuable member of the Money Nomad community and I look forward to further interactions with you on and off this blog.
 As always, reach out if you have any questions or if I can assist you in growing your next business venture.
 Stay inspired!